Soma Compound with Codeine

 What are the precautions when taking carisoprodol, aspirin, and codeine (Soma Compound with Codeine)?

-Before taking this medication, tell your doctor or pharmacist if you are allergic to codeine, carisoprodol, or aspirin; or to related medications such as meprobamate, tybamate, or mebutamate; or to other narcotic pain medications (such as morphine); or to nonsteroidal anti-inflammatory drugs-NSAIDs (such as ibuprofen); or if you have any other allergies.
+Before taking this medication, tell your doctor or pharmacist if you are allergic to codeine, carisoprodol, or aspirin; or to related medications such as meprobamate, tybamate, or mebutamate; or to other narcotic pain medications (such as morphine); or to nonsteroidal anti-inflammatory drugs-NSAIDs (such as ibuprofen); or to other salicylates (such as choline salicylate); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Last reviewed on RxList: 12/4/2009